AdobeDocs/campaign-standard.nl-NL/help/administration/using/configuring-email-channel.md

    Het is ook mogelijk om het leveringsetiket met gebeurtenisvariabelen te personaliseren die in de externe signaalactiviteit van het werkschema zijn verklaard.
 For more on this, refer to [this section](../../automating/using/calling-a-workflow-with-external-parameters.md).

 * **[!UICONTROL Save SQL queries in the log]**: met deze optie kunt u SQL-querylogs toevoegen in het journaal tijdens de voorbereidingsfase.

+#### Proefinstellingen {#proof-settings}

+In deze sectie kunt u het standaardvoorvoegsel configureren voor gebruik in de onderwerpregel van de proefdruk.
+For more in this, refer to [this section](../../sending/using/sending-proofs.md).

 ### Lijst met SMTP-parameters voor e-mail {#list-of-email-smtp-parameters}